How Long Does Canned Corn Last In The Fridge?

 Liquid on Opening No spurting Liquid spurts out

-If you've determined that your canned corn is safe to consume after the expiry date but you're hesitant to use it as a standalone side dish, there are creative ways to incorporate it into your cooking.
+If your canned corn is safe to consume but you're hesitant to serve it as a plain side dish, there are plenty of creative ways to incorporate it into your cooking:

 1. Corn Fritters: Mix the corn with flour, eggs, and spices to create a batter and fry up some savory fritters.